ForelBezo/frichti/Answers/QA Philosophy Answer.md

 The main goal is to ensure that the new developpement does not introducte regressions in the existing feature.
 This is the reason the e automated tests should be triggered after the software build finished.
 Generally, those are executed in a testing environment and publish reports to inform all the team of the test results.

+## Return of Experience

+During this test in the part of autaomation I constate the lack of id  and data test when can use like locator in order to build more easier and effiecently the test.The QA is essential inside of team because his reporting is useful to scale up the whole quality before and after to ship to production